kstepien3/ng-zen/README.md

 Generate modern, customizable Angular UI components and elements directly into your project 🚀

-Built with best practices and developer experience in mind 💡
+Built with the best practices and developer experience in mind 💡

 ## Table of Contents